-Make operational preparations for a SIGNIFICANT INCREASE IN FILINGS AND OTHER COURT PROCEEDINGS (i.e., GRAND JURY) that will likely occur during this phase; emphasis should be on accepting filings remotely to the greatest extent possible.
-More grand and petit jury proceedings can begin.
-Begin to schedule some petit jury proceedings, and if grand jury proceedings have not yet commenced, begin scheduling them.
+OTHER COURT PROCEEDINGS (i.e., GRAND JURY) that will likely occur during this phase; emphasis should be on accepting filings remotely to the greatest extent possible.
+The Court may begin to schedule some petit jury proceedings, and if grand jury proceedings have not yet commenced, begin scheduling them.